timeless164/HDR10PQ-neutral-lut/README.md

 From what I understand the AI baked the LUT in python as a TIFF, then I converted the TIFF into PNG.

 The creation and intention of this is for Reshade 6.5 and later.

+DISCLAIMER:
+As implied, I'm not a color scientist or graphics professional.
+This LUT was made as a personal project and is shared freely under CCO.
+Use it As-Is, without any guarantees.